June 18, 2024

 In every family, the parents create their family manual.
 The question becomes, has it been intentionally created or allowed to be created haphazardly?
 As time goes on and kids become older, it becomes more challenging to change your manual.

-As a parenting coach, I become your expert on what works and doesn't with the big picture as you create the details.
-I have read the books and gone to the seminars and classes and have the experience to help guide you.
+As a parenting coach, I become your expert on what works and doesn’t with the big picture as you create the details.
+I have read books, gone to seminars and classes, and have the experience to help guide you.

 You might have read a few or many books about childhood development and family relationships, but have you acted on the advice given?
 When you did act on it, did it work once or twice?
 When that third time didn’t work, did you give up?